 - ¼ teaspoon kosher salt

-- ½ pound ground turkey or lean ground beef
+- ½ pound lean ground beef or ground turkey

 - 1 cup shredded Mexican blend cheese

-- 2 scallions, trimmed and sliced on the diagonal, white and green parts
+- 4 scallions trimmed and sliced on the diagonal, white and green parts, divided

 - 1 tablespoon lemon or lime juice

 - Coarse or kosher salt and freshly ground pepper to taste

 - In a food processor, place the black beans, garlic, olive oil and salt.
 Puree until smooth.